brugal/q3vm/README.md

       local 0x18 0x170 refdef  ; also specifies the size
       local 0x300 vec3_t angles  ; specifies the type

-Local variables can optionally specify a size or template type to identify references within a range.
+Local variables can optionally specify a size, template type, or basic type to identify references within a range.
 See *symbols.dat* description for information regarding ranges.
 See *templates.dat* description for information regarding template and types.

 ### *symbols.dat* ###